cluddles/gator/README.md

 goose postgres "[postgres_url]" up
 ```

 The application expects a JSON configuration file in your HOME directory, `~/.gatorconfig.json`.
-This tells the application where to connect to the DB (and it is also used to store the active user across executions).
+This tells the application where to find the DB (and it is also used to store the active user across executions).
 ```
 {
     "db_url" : "[postgres_url]",